 Student’s Status During Conduct Proceedings: Except where interim suspension is used as provided in Part III.C, the status of a student charged with misconduct shall not be affected, pending the final disposition of charges.
-The effective date of any sanction shall be a date established by the final adjudicating body (Dean of Students, the Conduct Review Board, or Vice Chancellor for Student Affairs).
+The effective date of any sanction shall be a date established by the final adjudicating body (Student Conduct & CARE, the Conduct Review Board, or Vice Chancellor for Student Affairs).
 In case of suspension or expulsion, the student shall not be withdrawn any earlier than the date the notice of charges originated or later than the effective date established by the final adjudicating body.

 Good Neighbor Exception: Students are always encouraged and expected to call for emergency assistance as needed, even at the risk of disciplinary action for one’s own conduct.
 When another person needs critical care or when a situation warrants emergency response, call 911 immediately.
 The Good Neighbor Exception provides students the opportunity for university conduct action to be waived for drug or alcohol policy violations if they risked revealing one’s own violation of the Code of Student Rights, Responsibilities and Conduct in order to seek medical or other emergency assistance to another person in distress.
 The decision to provide the exception shall be the judgment of the designated conduct officer.